osamja/my-personal-website/docs/backlog.md

     - SPIKE: Unit testing
     - Fix image size of computational photography
     - Add animation project to Academic section
+    - Add gallery page for personal website highlighting tech stack used
+    - Background should have a gradient dark gray.
+Light source with color fading both ways
+    - Title should not bulge on hover
+    - [SPIKE] Integrating Hexo with create-react-app

 ### Content Backlog